-At the discretion of the instructor, an "I" grade may be assigned when a student, who is otherwise passing the course has not, due to circumstances beyond his or her control, completed all the work in the course.
-When the "I" grade is submitted to the Registrar, the instructor must also submit a form which contains among other things written reason for the "I", and the assignments to be completed.
-"I" grades calculate as an "F" in the student's GPA and SAP calculations.
+At the discretion of the instructor, an incomplete(I) grade may be assigned when a student, who is otherwise passing the course has not, due to circumstances beyond his or her control, completed all the work in the course.
+When the I grade is submitted to the Registrar, the instructor must also submit a form which contains among other things written reason for the I, and the assignments to be completed.
+I grades calculate as an I in the student's GPA and SAP calculations.

-Incompletes will become "F" grades automatically if the incomplete grade is not removed by the deadline published in the University Catalog.
+Incompletes will become F grades automatically if the incomplete grade is not removed by the deadline published in the University Catalog.
 This is true whether or not the student is in attendance the following term at Pfeiffer University.
 Exceptions apply only under the following circumstances: